The Josephine Baker Story: Accolades

+At the 43rd Primetime Emmy Awards, the film won the Outstanding Lead Actress in a Miniseries or a Special for Whitfield and the Outstanding Directing in a Miniseries or a Special for Brian Gibson.
+The film was also nominated for Outstanding Drama/Comedy Special and Miniseries and the Outstanding Supporting Actor in a Miniseries or a Special for both Blades and Dukes.

-At the Golden Globe Awards, the film was nominated for "Best Limited Series, Anthology Series or Television Motion Picture", Lynn Whitfield was nominated for "Best Actress - Limited Series, Anthology Series or Television Motion Picture", and Louis Gossett Jr. won "Best Supporting Actor - Television".
+At the 49th Golden Globe Awards, the film was nominated for Best Limited Series, Anthology Series or Television Motion Picture, Lynn Whitfield was nominated for Best Actress - Limited Series, Anthology Series or Television Motion Picture, and Louis Gossett Jr. won Best Supporting Actor - Television.